-The owner/operator of a green roof/cistern system must keep a maintenance log of activities that is available at any time for inspection or recertification purposes.
+The owner/operator of a greenroof/cistern system must keep a maintenance log of activities that is available at any time for inspection or recertification purposes.
 The log will include records related to the use of the filtrate water for irrigation to demonstrate that the permitted nutrient load reduction is being achieved.
 A flow meter to measure the quantity and day/time of irrigation is required.
 Visual observations of the success of plant growth and cover, including photo documentation is also required.
-The maintenance log will include the following:
+The maintenance log shall include the following:

-- (1) Irrigation volume measured using a flow meter specifying the day and amount, - (2) Cistern overflow volumes and makeup water volumes. - (3) Observations of the irrigation system operation, maintenance, and a list of parts that were replaced, - (4) Pruning and weeding times and dates to maintain plant health and 80% coverage, - (5) A list of dead, dying, or damaged plants that are removed and replaced, - (6) Maintenance of roof mechanical equipment, - (7) Dates on which the green roof was inspected and maintenance activities conducted, and - (8) Dates on which fertilizer, pesticide, or compost was added and the amounts used.
+- (1) Irrigation volume measured using a flow meter specifying the day and amount, - (2) Cistern overflow volumes and makeup water volumes, - (3) Observations of the irrigation system operation, maintenance, and a list of parts that were replaced, - (4) Pruning and weeding times and dates to maintain plant health and 80% coverage, - (5) A list of dead, dying, or damaged plants that are removed and replaced,

+- (6) Maintenance of roof mechanical equipment, - (7) Dates on which the greenroof was inspected and maintenance activities conducted, and - (8) Dates on which fertilizer, pesticide, or compost was added and the amounts used.

-4.7.9.
-Green roof Cistern/Harvesting Design Curves and Equations for irrigation.
+6.7.8.
+Greenroof Cistern/Harvesting Design Curves and Equations

+A cistern is used with a greenroof to store the water and then the stored water is reused on the greenroof for irrigation.
 By doing this, the direct discharge to surface water is reduced.
-Wanielista and Hardin (2006) showed that a cistern designed to collect 5 inches of rainfall from a green roof with pollution control media composed of a blend of tire crumb, was able to remove at least 90% of the mass of Soluble Reactive Phosphorus (SRP) and 98% of the mass of Nitrate Nitrogen.
+Wanielista and Hardin (2006) showed that a cistern designed to collect 5 inches of rainfall from a greenroof with pollution control media composed of a blend of tire crumb, was able to remove at least 90% of the mass of Soluble Reactive Phosphorus (SRP) and 98% of the mass of Nitrate Nitrogen.
 These removals were measured over one year and depend on the rainfall conditions in that year.
 The size of the cistern is dependent on local rainfall conditions and the rate of water used from the cistern.